TuralHasanov11/mongodb-commands/mongodb_cheat_sheet_2022.md

 // Language is german and "callLetters" is 10 times important than "type" db.data.createIndex({callLetters:"text", type:"text"}, {default_language:"german", weights:{type:1, callLetters:10}})
 db.data.find({$text:{$search:"value", $caseSensitive:true, $language:"turkish"}}) // case sensitive and turkish search

+/* Adding Index in Background.
+  Foreground Indexing locks the collection (not able to query database) until Indexing is completed.
+  Background Index is useful production, as it does not lock the collection */ db.data.createIndex({"airTemperature.value":1}, {background:true})
 ```